yukichenyunchi/scRNAseq-atopic-dermatitis-ILCs/README.md

 > *Journal of Allergy and Clinical Immunology.* 2021;148(2):474–488.e11.
 > [https://doi.org/10.1016/j.jaci.2021.07.025](https://doi.org/10.1016/j.jaci.2021.07.025)

-The dataset focuses on **innate lymphoid cells (ILCs)** in lesional and non-lesional skin from patients with **atopic dermatitis**, revealing lineage infidelity and immune dysregulation.
+The dataset focuses on innate lymphoid cells (ILCs) in normal healthy skin and skin from patients with atopic dermatitis.

 ## 🧰 Tools Used